dimitarg/fpmatters/README.md

 * Delivered with the help of the excellent FJ library.
 * You need Java 8 and Gradle to compile and run

+## Contributing
+Contributions are welcome!
+I mostly aim at very mainstream languages such as Java and JavaScript.
+I don't think that such a "translation service" would be very useful to the Scala community, for example (while it certainly will not hurt).
+As another example, I think that doing it in Haskell would most certainly be a pointless excercise.

+Potential Future candidates:
+* C Sharp